-If you're into fitness, a club membership is a good choice if you plan to work out during the summer months.
-A fitness club membership for one adult is $27.69 per month.
+If you're into fitness, getting a club membership is a good choice, especially if you plan to work out during the summer months.
+A fitness club membership for one adult is $27.32 per month.

-However, you can take advantage of early mornings around Vegas for a hike or jog to lower your costs.
+However, you can take advantage of hiking or jogging during early mornings around Vegas to lower your costs.
 You can also head to the Red Rocks to rock climb and enjoy the outdoors.